 This type of varied feedback can be extremely valuable for employee development and can act as a powerful feedback tool that delivers well-rounded feedback to individual employees.

 Why?
 Because true 360s give employees actionable insight into their behaviours and performance, which in turn, drives development and behaviour change.

 How effective is 360-degree feedback?

-360-degree feedback is a common and powerful approach that many organizations use to combat the issues inherent in traditional performance management.
-However, at Qualtrics, we don’t recommend using 360 feedback in performance reviews.
+360-degree feedback is a common and powerful approach that many organisations use to combat the issues inherent in traditional performance management.
+However, we don’t recommend using 360 feedback in performance reviews.
 Instead, we recommend its use to help people positively, through development.

 360 feedback is effective for developing your people in the following ways:

 - Creating a balanced view of the organisation as well as the broader growth and development strategy and expectations